-I frequently hear the following comment: “I really want to homestead, but we’re waiting until we can afford to buy an acreage.”
+“I want to homestead… but we're waiting till we can afford to buy an acreage.”

 While the term homestead initially referred to a piece of land given to you by the government in exchange for cultivating it, Merriam-Webster defines a homestead as simply “a house and the farmland it is on.”

-I believe that houses can come in any shape or size: a tent, a mobile home, a farmhouse, an apartment, or a home in a suburban neighborhood.
-And I believe that land can be an acreage or simply a collection of terra cotta pots assembled on a back patio.
+I believe that houses can come in any shape or size!
+Tent, mobile home, farmhouse, apartment, or a home in a suburban neighborhood.

 Homesteading is an attitude of the heart.